Frequently Asked

 -

-Nothing, TV broadcast signals are, and always have been, free for anyone to receive.
-No monthly fees !
+Nothing, broadcast TV is and always has been free for anyone to receive.

 What do I need to watch free broadcast TV ?